 The Parish Giving Scheme is an excellent way to encourage greater generosity within your church.
-There are significant benefits compared to other ways of giving.
+PGS offers significant benefits compared to other forms of giving:

-Gift aid is automatically processed every month, saving you considerable time and improving cash flow
+- Gift Aid is automatically processed every month, reducing admin for church volunteers and improving cash flow

-Givers can choose to automatically increase their giving by the rate of inflation every year if they wish.
-This tackles the problem of 'static giving', where people’s giving ordinarily remains the same year on year while the costs of the church rise continually due to inflation.
+- Givers can choose to automatically increase their giving by the rate of inflation every year.
+This tackles the problem of 'static giving', where people’s giving ordinarily remains the same year on year, while the costs of the church rise continually, due to inflation

 We launched the Parish Giving Scheme as part of a recent Stewardship Campaign across all four parishes of our rural Benefice.
 So far we have seen an amazing increase of over 50% on pledged giving for the coming year.
 PGS is simple and easy to set up, saves on administration within the Benefice and, with the additional advantage that donors can increase their giving by inflation automatically each year, safeguards against static giving.
 We are delighted with the scheme and commend it to other parishes.